Free • No signup Put Face on another body · Free

 Quick answers

-Do I need to mark anything on the photo?
+Do I need to mark the face or body before describing?

-No. Just describe what you want — the AI identifies the face and body automatically.
+No. Just describe what you want: 'put the face from the reference photo onto this body.'
+The AI identifies the face and body automatically.
+Only use markers for precision adjustments like refining the hairline or jawline blend.

 How do I get the best face-on-body result?

 Use a clear, front-facing face photo and a body photo with similar lighting direction.
-Mention skin tone and lighting in your prompt.
+The AI works best when both photos have comparable angles and resolution.
+Mention specific details like 'match skin tone' and 'blend the hairline' for precision.

 Ready to combine your photos?